 10% = 60 drops essential oil per 30 ml carrier oil; 20 drops essential oil per 10 ml. carrier oil; 10-12 drops essential oil per 5 ml carrier oil

-8-10 drops essential oil per 4 oz. distilled water for face
+8-10 drops of essential oil per 4 oz. distilled water for the face

 4-8 drops on wet washcloth after shower, rub briskly over body